 Families sometime seek a private school for their child with special needs.
 They may be seeking an inclusive environment, or plan to educate the child in the same school as older brothers and sisters.
 Some private schools offer summer programs in addition to or that are included in the regular school year.
 Larger communities may offer programs that are associated with churches or are otherwise culturally appropriate for particular neighborhood groups, or feature staff who are multilingual as well as multicultural.

 Some private school curriculum is based on Montessori methods or Waldorf education.
-Others may offer better schoolwide accommodations for hearing impairment, neurological or developmental disability, or chronic health conditions.
-Some private schools have accredited programs for Applied Behavioral Analysis (ABA), or total communication.
+Others may offer better schoolwide accommodations for hearing impairment, neurological or developmental disability, or chronic health conditions, or focus on total communication.

 Parents who would otherwise homeschool their children may find a private school in their area that features specific curriculum, class size, staff or philosophy that is a better fit for their families.
 Some private schools have been started by family members concerned with restricted options for a child with special needs.
 Many private schools provide partial scholarships for neighborhood children, offer reduced rates for the second or third child in a family, and may offer discounts to members of affiliated congregations and their own staff members' families.